 This feedback will help you identify opportunities for improvement and offer better customer service in the future.

-Conclusion of the Importance of Data
+Conclusion: The Importance of Data Analytics

 With the correct data and digital footprint, you can grow your small business.
 All without having to increase your store hours, hire more staff or take on more debt.